 Instructor Development Program

-The Instructor Development Program (IDP) is an opportunity open to all ASU students, faculty and staff members offered every Fall semester.
+The Instructor Development Program (IDP) is an opportunity open to all AppState students, faculty, and staff members offered every Fall semester.

-IDP focuses on providing outdoor education and the instructor development curriculum for anyone interested in working in the field of outdoor recreation & education.
+IDP focuses on providing outdoor education and the instructor development curriculum for anyone interested in working in outdoor recreation and education.
 IDP Foundations & Essentials are special workshops held each fall semester for students interested in becoming an Outdoor Programs Trip Leader.

 IDP is also Outdoor Program’s professional development for current OP staff in all program areas, especially trip leading.